reachme1212/Credit_Risk_Analysis/README.md

 Summary:

-all models will generate some false negatives, some false positives, and possibly both.
+All models will generate some false negatives, some false positives, and possibly both.
 While you can tune a model to minimize one or the other, you often face a tradeoff, where a decrease in false negatives leads to an increase in false positives, or vice versa.
 You’ll need to optimize for the performance metrics that are most useful for your specific problem.A good F1 score means that you have low false positives and low false negatives, so you’re correctly identifying real threats and you are not disturbed by false alarms.An F1 score is considered perfect when it’s 1 or closer to 1.

-For the ensemble classifiers, the easy ensemble adaboost performed better than the balanced random forest classifier with an accuracy score of 0.93 and an F1 score of 0.16.
-The balanced random forest has an accuracy score of 0.75 and an F1 score of 0.05, making adaboost the obvious winner.

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+My recommendation to improve the adaboost model is resampling and try to improve the f1 score with a more balanced data.Random resampling provides a naive technique for rebalancing the class distribution for an imbalanced dataset.